nation3/law/Constitution.linked.md

 ### Representation
 a) Status as a Citizen does not (and shall not be deemed to) create, and Citizenship Rights do not (and shall not be deemed to) include, any authority, right or power on the part of a Citizen to act as the agent, representative or attorney of or otherwise act on behalf of the DAO or any other Citizen, to bind the DAO or any other Citizen to any Contract or Liability or to Convey any DAO Property or any asset, right or property owned or held by or on behalf of the DAO or any Citizen.
-b) Without limiting the generality of the foregoing, no Citizen shall be deemed the partner of the DAO or any other Citizen.
+#) Without limiting the generality of the foregoing, no Citizen shall be deemed the partner of the DAO or any other Citizen.
 No Citizen shall state, purport, imply, hold out or represent to any person that such Citizen or any other Citizen has any such authority, right or power.

 ### Liability
 a) Any Citizen might enter Nation3 Jurisdiction Agreements with any other Citizen and/or the DAO.
 Any Citizen, or the DAO, might only be rendered Liable for the assets present in such an agreement as determined by the Designated Smart Contracts.
-b) Unless explicitly determined in Nation3 Jurisdiction Agreements, no Citizen shall be (or shall be deemed to be) Liable for any Liability of the DAO or any other Citizen.
+#) Unless explicitly determined in Nation3 Jurisdiction Agreements, no Citizen shall be (or shall be deemed to be) Liable for any Liability of the DAO or any other Citizen.
-c) Unless explicitly determined in Nation3 Jurisdiction Agreements, this clause shall not (and shall not be deemed to) create or imply any obligation of the DAO or any Citizen to indemnify or compensate any Citizen from, or hold any Citizen harmless against, any Liabilities incurred by such Citizen under any applicable law, in connection with the Citizen's participation in the DAO or otherwise.
+#) Unless explicitly determined in Nation3 Jurisdiction Agreements, this clause shall not (and shall not be deemed to) create or imply any obligation of the DAO or any Citizen to indemnify or compensate any Citizen from, or hold any Citizen harmless against, any Liabilities incurred by such Citizen under any applicable law, in connection with the Citizen's participation in the DAO or otherwise.

 ### Authorization and Enforceability
 Every Citizen adhering to this Constitution has all necessary power, authority and capacity to enter into, agree to the terms and conditions of, become bound by this Constitution.
 This Constitution has been duly entered into by the Citizen and constitutes a legal, valid and binding obligation of the Citizen, enforceable against the Citizen in accordance with its terms.